eldanb/parzing/README.md

 # Parzing: TypesSript Parser Combinator Library

 ## Overview
-This package implements a parser combinator system, allowing client code to easily create parsers in JavaScript or TypeScript.
-When used with TypeScript accurate types are computed for parsed and intermediate results, allowing quick and safe implementation and utilization of parsers.
+This package is Parzing: a parser combinator library, allowing client code to easily create parsers in JavaScript or TypeScript.
+When used with TypeScript accurate types are computed for parsed and intermediate results, allowing easy and safe implementation and use of parsers.

-This page provides instructions on how to use and customize parzing.
-For more insights behind the library, [see this blog](https://www.imonlydoingthis.benhaim.net/home/categories/parzing).
+This page provides instructions on how to use and customize Parzing.
+For more insights about the library, [see this blog](https://www.imonlydoingthis.benhaim.net/home/categories/parzing).

 ## Installation